evykassirer/notes/cs241/class_notes.md

 This is called fragmentation - what this means is that even if n bytes are free, we may not be able to allocate a coninuous block of n bytes.
 - We cannot eliminate fragmenation, but if we choose the smallest block that can hold the requested data then we can limit it.
 - However, searching the RAM takes time, it is not free.
+- First fit: select the first available block that is big enough for the requested memory size.
-- First fit (best fit) model: the smallest block that is big enough
+- Best fit: select the smallest block that is big enough for the requested memory size.

-###Garbage collectoin in Implicit Memory Management:
+###Garbage collection in Implicit Memory Management:

 This is more in languages with a known type runtime environment like Java or Scheme